How to Stop Junk Food Cravings for Good

 Ask the Magic Question

 When unhealthy habits take hold, you’re very much living in the moment.
 You’re not thinking of your future self and how she will feel after the burger/cupcake/chips are all gone.
-When you feel yourself brushing off your good intensions to satisfy your craving habit, ask yourself this; is this worth it?
+When you feel yourself brushing off about to cave, ask yourself this; is this worth it?

-Simple as it seems, pausing for just a moment to truly check in with yourself and think about if what’s in your hand is actually going to satisfy you can be enough to stop you.
+Simple as it seems, pausing for just a moment to truly check in with yourself and think about if what’s in your hand is actually going to satisfy you, can be enough to stop.
 Picture how you’ll feel after it’s gone.

 Above all, be kind to yourself.
 Breaking a junk food habit is no easy feat, otherwise junk food companies wouldn’t be making billions!
 If you cave one day, remember that your next choice is a new start and go from there.